mattgaidica/Arduino-Libraries/ADS1X15/README.md

 - **int16_t getComparatorThresholdHigh()** reads value from device.

-### RP2040 specific
+## RP2040 specific

 - **bool begin(int sda, int scl)** begin communication with the ADC.
-It has the parameter for selecting on which pins the communication should happen. wireUsed is optional.
+It has the parameter for selecting on which pins the communication should happen.
 Check RP2040 Pinout for compatible pins.
 If, "Wire1" is used, you need to add "&Wire1" in the constructor.